Radial Head Fractures

 On examination, there may be tenderness on palpation over the lateral aspect of elbow and radial head, with pain and crepitation on supination and pronation.
 Other clinical features include elbow effusion or limited supination and pronation movements.

-Other injuries associated with a fall on an outstretched hand include wrist ligament and bony injuries, and radial head fractures or dislocation.
-Therefore, the shoulder and wrist joints should also be examined.
+Other injuries associated with a fall on an outstretched hand include wrist ligament and bony injuries*, and radial head dislocation.
+Therefore, the shoulder and wrist joints should always be examined.

 Investigations